NCAR/Parallel-SnowModel/met/netcdf/wrf/sm_wrf_preprocess/README.md

     - For processing entire CONUS dataset **400GB** of memory has been previously used.
 Therefore, submitting this as a job on supercomputing resources is likely **required**!

 ## **LIMITATIONS**
-This workflow has been tested for 3-hrly CONUS Parallel SnowModel runs on specific computing infraestructure.
+This workflow has been tested for 3-hrly CONUS Parallel SnowModel runs on specific computing infrastructure.
 Therefore, it will likely need to be adapted to the needs of the user.

 ## **MAINTAINERS**
 Ross Mower rossamower@ucar.edu